 Raspberries are among the few foods containing high amounts of a powerful phenolic compound, named “raspberry ketone”.
 It defines the characteristic fragrance and taste of raspberry.

-This aromatic compound seems to have many health benefits and play a beneficial role in weight loss.
+This aromatic compound seems to have many health benefits and plays a beneficial role in weight loss.
 Raspberry ketone inhibits the formation of new fat tissue.
 Also, it plays an essential role in belly fat burning, as it enhances the expression of genes involved in lipolysis.

 Last, but not least, raspberries help athletes and active people maintain a lean body because they’re high in vitamin C. Adequate amounts of vitamin C are important for weight loss.
 Vitamin C helps burn belly fat and regulate blood glucose levels.